2018 Calendar (July - Dec) 2019 Calendar (Jan - June)

-Arlington has created a process that ensures quality development in our Town, with an emphasis on strong design standards.
-Looking around town, you can see examples of this in our new development, particularly those sites built in the last 6-7 years.
-Staff is available to answer questions, and communicate with developers and their design professionals throughout the development process.
+Arlington has created a process to ensure quality development in our Town, with an emphasis on strong design standards.
+Looking around town, you can see examples of this in our new development.
+The Submittal Calendars above includes a general Flow-Chart for how a typical project would proceed, and staff is available to answer questions for developers and their design professionals throughout the development process.

-First priority when locating a new business in a town is finding the right location, ensuring your use is authorized, and determining what standards to expect.
+First priority with a new business is finding the right location, ensuring your use is authorized, and determining what standards to expect.
 The current Zoning map, Future Land Use plan and development standards can all be found in the Publications section of the Town's website (e.g. Zoning Ordinance, Subdivision Regulations, and Design Standards Manual).
 Once you determine the Zoning Designation of a property, the table of allowable uses (Chapter 4.8) can be used to provide additional information on the particular uses permitted on that site.
-As always, if you have any questions about a use or zoning designation, please call Town Hall to confirm (901-867-3449).
+As always, if you have any questions about a use or zoning designation, please call Town Hall to confirm (901-867-2620).

 Pre-Application Meeting with Development Staff